lerna/lerna/README.md

 1. Add `lerna` as a [`devDependency`](https://docs.npmjs.com/files/package.json#devdependencies) in `package.json` if it doesn't already exist.
 2. Create a `lerna.json` config file to store the `version` number.
-3. Create a `packages` directory if it hasn't been created already.

 Example output on a new git repo: